Federal Financial Aid

 Federal Aid Programs

-- Direct Student Loans (up to $7,500; up to $12,500 for Independent Students) – Student should accept these loans (if needed) and complete the requirements for them at studentaid.gov by Aug.
-1, 2022 to ensure access to funds by first payment due date.
+• Direct Student Loans: (up to $7,500 for dependent students, and up to $12,500 for independent students) – The student should accept loans (if needed) on their OBU Student Portal, and complete the requirements for the loan (Entrance Counseling and Master Promissory Note) at studentaid.gov by August 1, 2023 to ensure access to funds by the first tuition payment due date.

-- Direct Parent Loan (PLUS) (full cost of attendance as defined by Department of Education, less other aid) – Application for Parent PLUS Loan opens May 1, 2022.
-To ensure access to loan funds by first payment due date, a parent should apply for the loan and complete a Parent PLUS Master Promissory Note by Aug.
-1, 2022.
+• Direct Parent Loan (PLUS LOAN): (up to the student’s full Cost of Attendance, less all other aid) – The application for Parent PLUS Loans for the 2023-24 academic year opens May 1, 2023.
+To ensure access to loan funds by the student’s first tuition payment due date, a parent should complete a Parent PLUS Application and sign a Parent PLUS Master Promissory Note by August 1, 2023.

 How to Apply

-Apply for federal aid listed above by completing the Free Application for Federal Student Aid online at www.studentaid.gov.
-Applications for the coming school year become available after Oct.
-1 each year.
-You must reapply each year.
-Applications received prior to May 1 receive funding priority.
-(2020 income information is required for the 2022-23 application.)
+Apply for federal aid by completing the Free Application for Federal Student Aid online at studentaid.gov.
+Applications for the coming school year become available on October 1 each year.
+You must file a new FAFSA for each academic year of school.
+Applications received prior to May 1 each year receive funding priority.
+The 2023-24 FAFSA will require 2021 income information.

 The Higher Education Amendments require the university to define and enforce standards for satisfactory academic progress to encourage students to successfully complete degree requirements within 4 years (8 semesters).